SoerenWolfWeile/ComfyUISG/README.md

 This repo is public.

-If there are any problems, you can write me under the email weile.soeren@gmail.com
+If there are any problems, you can write me :)